ReFrame seeks to address systemic barriers and cultivate gender parity at every level in film, TV and media.

 Introducing the ReFrame Stamp

-Fifty Hollywood leaders and influencers, including studio heads, agency partners, senior network executives, talent and guild representatives have come together with Women In Film and Sundance Institute to create a formal action plan to further gender parity in the media industry.
+Fifty Hollywood leaders and influencers, including studio heads, agency partners, senior network executives, talent and guild representatives, together with Women In Film and Sundance Institute, have launched a formal action plan to further gender parity in the media industry.

 Formerly known as the Systemic Change Project, ReFrame builds on four years of research in collaboration with the Media, Diversity and Social Change Initiative at USC Annenberg and an October 2015 convening of this group.
 Our unique strategy involves a peer-to-peer approach, in which ReFrame Ambassador teams engage senior industry decision-makers.